-Snapping turtles (often referred to as snappers) are well-known for their extremely aggressive behavior.
-Their strong jaws are capable of giving a serious, painful bite, although the resulting damage is sometimoes exaggerated.
+Snapping turtles (often referred to as “snappers”) are well-known for their extremely aggressive behavior.
+Their strong jaws are capable of giving a serious, painful bite, although the resulting damage is sometimes exaggerated.
 While very pugnacious on land, they usually try to crawl or swim away if they are confronted underwater.
-This is one of Iowas most aquatic turtle species.
+This is one of Iowa’s most aquatic turtle species.
 They only occasionally bask out of water, most specimens are seen basking in spring.
 I have seen rather large specimens climb out on small limbs overhanging the water to bask.
 They often bury themselves in the mud at the bottom of shallow waters with only their head protruding.
 With their long necks, they occasionally reach the waters surface and take in air through their nostrils.

 In the evening and at night they become active and hunt for food.
 During periods of dry weather, snappers may move overland to search for new homes.
 Male snapping turtles become sexually mature at four or five years and females at six or seven years of age in Iowa (Christiansen and Burken, 1979).

 The young turtles are very vulnerable during their first few years of life.
 Most do not become very aggressive until they are over four inches carapace length.
 Snapping turtles grow most rapidly in June , July, and August (Christiansen and Burken, 1979).
 Snapping turtles become active in March, and overwinter starting in September.
-Snapping turtles can be seen hibernating beneath the ice on some clear lakes.
+Snapping turtles can be seen overwintering beneath the ice on some clear lakes.
 The turtles may move a little during this period, but they generally do not eat.
 Snappers living in shallow bodies of water bury themselves in mud to avoid freezing.

 Snapping turtles are omnivorous.
-They eat anything they can catch and also various water plants.
+They eat anything they can catch and also consume various water plants.
 Small prey are swallowed whole; larger items are torn apart with the front claws and swallowed in pieces.
-Although there are reports of snappers consuming waterfowl, they do not pose a threat to game species-including fish.
+Although there are reports of snappers consuming waterfowl, they do not pose a threat to game species – including fish.
 Snappers are usually too slow to catch healthy game fish.
 Sick or dead fish are primarily consumed.
 Like many other Iowa water turtles, snappers must eat most food underwater; their fixed tongue makes it very difficult to swallow out of water.